Salabat Jung: Conflict with Marathas

-With cool audacity the French general unfolded his plan and such was his influence that he overcame the fears of Salabat Jung.
+With audacity the French general unfolded his plan and overcame the fears of Salabat Jung.
 Leaving Aurangabad to its fate, the Mughal prince moved on to Golkonda, and, after some days spent there in preparation, he marched through Pabal, Khedal and Ahmednagar to Bedar on the road to Poona.
 As he marched, he contrived to send messages to Tara Bai at Satara and received from the old queen favourable and encouraging replies.

-Near Parner, De Bussy learnt of the approach of a Maratha army.
+Near Parner, de Bussy learnt of the approach of a Maratha army.
 Balaji, angered at the boldness of the Nizam's plan, had been sufficiently affected by it to detach 40,000 horsemen from the main army and lead them in pursuit.
 The Mughal forces consisted of large irregular levies, quite unfit to meet Balaji's cavalry.
 But with them were 500 French infantry and 5000 highly disciplined Sipahis led by French officers.
 On the news of the enemy's vicinity the Muslims formed up to await the Maratha attack.

 De Bussy seized some heights on one of the flanks and put his field-pieces on them, so as to command the ground across which the Peshwa must charge.
 In support of the guns he drew up his disciplined infantry.
 Balaji attacked the Mughals in the usual Maratha fashion, testing the whole line before charging home.
 But these proved bad tactics in face of the rapid shooting of the French cannon and the continuous fire of their drilled riflemen.
-The Maratha army after suffering some loss disappeared.
+The Maratha army, after suffering some loss, disappeared.

 De Bussy led the Mughals on Poona, destroying all the villages through which they passed.
 The Peshwa retaliated by getting his agents to spread among the Mughals rumours of intended French treachery.
 De Bussy's answer was a brilliant coup de main.
 On 22 November, the Marathas were engaged at Kukadi in devotions inspired by an eclipse of the moon.
 Balaji, like most members of his family, was strict in his religious beliefs and encouraged his soldiers to pray to their gods, to secure an early release of the moon from the clutches of the demon Ketu.
-While so engaged, they were surprised by De Bussy's attack.
+While so engaged, they were surprised by de Bussy's attack.
 The Maratha army did not suffer heavily, but they abandoned their camp, from which the plundering Mughals secured a considerable booty.
 Among their trophies were the golden utensils used by Balaji Baji Rao for himself and for his gods.